lamnhan066/language_helper/README.md

 - The `mergeCodes` parameter controls whether the provider's supported language codes are added to the helper's available codes.
 Defaults to `false`.
 - Providers are added to the end of the providers list.
 Later providers with `override: true` will overwrite earlier ones.
 - When `activate: false`, data is added/removed but widgets won't update until `reload()` or `change()` is called.
  - Be careful not to call `addProvider` or `removeProvider` with `activate: true` during widget build, as it may cause `setState` errors.
+ - `addProvider` no longer accepts a `config` parameter and will not auto-initialize the helper.
+Make sure to call `await languageHelper.initial(...)` before adding providers.
+If you need to batch provider additions during app setup, call `addProvider(..., activate: false)` for each and call `await languageHelper.reload()` after initialization.

 ### Listen to Changes